Growth mindset development: the complete guide to changing how you think

 5. Study other people’s growth stories

 When you see someone skilled, most people assume they were “naturally gifted.”
-But research on skill development shows that deliberate practice and targeted feedback matter far more than initial talent [2].
+But research on skill development shows that deliberate practice – focused, effortful engagement with tasks just beyond your current ability, with specific feedback and targeted adjustment – matters far more than initial talent [2].
 When you encounter someone good at something, ask about their journey.
 “I failed at this for years before it clicked” is more useful than “I was always good at this.”
 For a structured approach to resilience through setbacks, explore how building an antifragile mindset turns failure into fuel.

 6. Use “yet” as a cognitive tool